Starting up: consider your exit strategy

 Passing or selling your business to a family member allows you to maintain an involvement in the business and pass the assets to your heirs.

-Allowing them to gain experience working in other businesses can be equally important, as this will give them new strategic insight into your activities.
+Allowing them to gain experience working in other businesses can be equally important, as this will give them a fresh perspective on your activities.
+You also have to consider if your plan is fair to all members of the family to avoid tensions.

-• Will family succession set up the potential for conflict within the business or family?
+• Will family succession create potential for conflict within the business or family?

 • Will it provide you with a financially secure future, or should you be considering other exit options to maximise your future income?